andreas0x41/coding-tutorial-obsidian/content/Python/3 Advanced/1 Files.md

 Expecting specific (types of) data in a file, without checking, creates security and reliability problems.
 # Write
 You can write a string to a file using the method `.write(string)`.
-It will return the number of characters written/length of the string.
+It will return the number of characters written/the length of the string.
 You can also write a list of strings to a file using the method `.writelines()`.

 ```python
 with open("output.txt", "x") as file: